YizhiFeng/Pandemic/README.md

 <h1>Pandemic</h1>
-The goal of this project is to recreate the board game Pandemic using Java.
+The goal of this project is to recreate the board game Pandemic using Java and Test-Driven Development.
 <h2>Definition of Done</h2>
 We will know that we are done with this project when the following conditions are met.
 <h3>Player Actions</h3>